ravinthiranpartheepan1407/timers/README.md

+This package was actually built as a course module.
 In the course, I cover the math behind each time series model and build everything from scratch without using any external crates.
 Check out this course here: https://www.udemy.com/course/build-an-open-source-time-series-lib-from-scratch-in-rust

 Library Modules: